 |Investors||Mahindra Rise, Infuse Ventures, Intellecap|

-Ninjacart is a Bangalore-based India’s largest B2B Fresh Produce Supply Chain Agri-marketing startup founded by Thirukumaran Nagaranjan in 2015.
+Ninjacart is just one of the few Bangalore-based agriculture supply chain companies in India.
+It was founded by Thirukumaran Nagaranjan in 2015.
 It currently moves more than 60 tonnes of produce a day from farm to store in less than 14 hours at a lower than traditional supply chains.
 Ninjacart helps more than 2,000 farmers to sell more than 80 vegetables and fruits every day to more than 800 retailers and restaurants in Bengaluru.
 They also claim to have wasted 4% wastage in the entire supply chain.
 The B2B agri-marketing platform has raised a total funding of $8.5 million from investors such as Accel Partners, Mistletoe, Qualcomm Ventures and M&S Partners among others.

 |Founders||Ashutosh Vikram, Kartheeswaran K K, Sharath Loganathan, Thiru Nagarajan, Thirukumaran Nagarajan, Vasu Devan|